abrar-kabir/abrar_kabir/README.md

 # abrar_kabir
-everything is temporary, we are doing it for insignificant purpose.
+Everything is temporary, we are doing it for insignificant purpose.
+So, i am also a insignificant matter of the world.